KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 ## Hey there!
 I am Satvik Kasinadhuni
-I am currently a High School Sophomore 👨‍🎓, a Full Stack Developer 💻, and an Aspiring Mechatronics Engineer 🔌.
+I am currently a High School Sophomore 👨‍🎓, a Full Stack Developer 💻, and an Aspiring Machine Learning Engineer.
 I am passionate for Engineering 🧑‍🔧!
 In my free time, I like to watch and play cricket 🏏, bike around my neighborhood 🚲, and play video games 🎮!
+I am interested to major in Electrical Engineering 🔌 in college.

 ## Technical Skills 💻